andre-ye/uni/docs/eng/engl-308/lecture.md

 - We are always already inside ideology, born into it.
 We don't really have choice.
 - Promise of recognition as the psychological dividend of interpellation.
 Togetherness of ideology.

+---

+## Week 9 Thursday, Althusser, Williams
+- We have to grasp ideology - we constantly already represent our world to ourselves in predetermined ways.
+- Conventional Marxist ideology sets up idoelogy as an illusion which can be directly cut through with rationalism.
+- Althusser - interested in the question of why people throw themselves towards the 'beautiful lies'
+- Influenced by psychology and psychoanalysis.
+- Critique of Althusser - too totalizing a theory, doesn't allow for us to really reach the outside.
+- Weinbaum - believes that this criticism is valid, and that hegemony is constantly in flux due to constant opposition
+- Althusser - in response, would say that such opposition is always being incorporated into hegemony.
+- Another perspective - hegemony is always in flux, always needs re-abstraction.
+- Only a sicence of ideology can crack what ideology is - someone gets to see the ideology itself.
+- Small cadre of the cognisceti that understand how ideology works
+- Althusser turns to the church in his example - why?
+The church is an example that resonates more because it was already in the process of disintegration and provides the critical distance needed to comprehend how something works.
+- In a way, the subject is guilty.
+There is a presupposition of guilt in the Ideological State Apparatus, of alays being outside the system.
+Judith Butler - interesting analysis of this. it is the constant hanging-on-the-edge that keeps ideology strong.
+- Psychoanalysis - guilty ocnscience inscribed in the theory of ideology.
+- We know, but proceed as if - we both understand how it works and participate in it.
+Why?
+- Why the church?
+Question of distance.
+We need distance to develop an understanding of how ideology works.
+We need a vantage point.

+Althusser and Art
+- Art has no distance from ideology.
+Lets us see ideology because it is bathed in ideology and can't *not* create a world of ideology.
+- Idoelogy manifests in creation.
+- Art gives us insight, but not knowledge.
+- Balzac and Solzhenitsyn
+- The author doesn't need to be a radical to let us see oppression, conflict, etc.
+- "Good" vs "bad"/inferior art - Althusser subscribes to a certain artistic elitism.
+- Althusser - concludes that art lets us see, fee, perceive - but not to fundamentally think and know about how art functions.
+- Rolad Barthe - death of the author, stop focusing on the author as the source of meaning.
+Authorial intent should not constitute the meaning of the work.
+- Humor in Althusser's writing - his conceit is somewhat funny - he thinks he is the 'one' that understands the system.
+	- We can think about connections with Althusser's mental state during the writing o fthis essay.
+- Structuralism/Structuralist - examine the system through a mehcanistic analysis of units/components/structures.
+- Seeing is about seeing surfaces.
+This does not necessarily mean that seeing is necessarily superficial, but instead that what we see is the surface of objects.
+- We need a science of art.
+- Weinbaum says that Judith Butler is a terrible literary critic.
+(Of course, this was followed by copious amounts of praise and respect for Butler, then a plea to not post that Weinbaum had said this... but it is a shame not to include it. `:)`)
+- "always already" - a powerful phrase

+Williams, *Keywords*
+- 1921-1988, Welsh.
+Welsh nationality is important - to be Welsh in the United Kingdom is to be an outsider within
+- Outside vantage point - deeply embedded in the working class.
+- Ejected from the Communist Party, which held anti-enlistment official positions in World War II.
+- Returns to Cambridge and becomes a professor of drama.
+- Occupies a unique position as a 'scholarship boy'
+- The American mode of education consumption is really not mirrored in the rest of the world.
+- "Aperception" - a critical vantage point of perception itself, which allows us to see what we see and don't see.
+- 1950s - begins work on cultural materialism.
+Gloss on historical materialism and the Marxist tradition, applications to culture - complex of social relations that comprise our world.
+- High/low brow, common/elite, etc. - need to be broken down, argued by Williams
+- Begins *Keywords* after fighting in World War II.
+Begins to hear things, hear about the conflict in how words are used differently.
+- Language is the site/repository of contradiction and conflict in history.
+- Language as an Ideological State Apparatus?
+- Word 'culture' itself - beginning point of analysis in the introduction
+- Ideological language wars are always fought, often fought unconsciously.
+- Whether you realize it or not, you alays weigh in on one side or the other.
+- We must go through conflict in language rooted in social interaction.
+- Very specific concept of a keyword.
+An active site of ideological conflict.
+- Williams is not intending to reoslve the conflict, but instead to expose it for the 'extra ege of consciousness'
+- Why called a 'vocabulary'?

+Questions
+1. How does Williams' life experience shape his understanding of language?
+2. Conflict of words - what's happening?
+3. Vocabulary vs dictionary - what is the difference?
+4. What does Williams say about the EOD and what is significant about it?
+5. What is the definition of a keyword?

+Discussion
+- Important - what does Williams do in common across each keyword? what is held in common?
+This will help illuminate what a keyword really is.
+- Experience - creates and forms our perception.
+This is the materialist premise.
+Experience is attached to a location in the system.
+- Culture - a possession, social superiority.
+Also becomes known as a transofrmation into a world system, by nation or by region.
+- Keywords aren't just any words.
+They are bound in a contestation over meaning, they are self-reflexive, unstable, have contested meaning
+- Vocabulary - about change, conflict, story/narrative
+- Dictionaries take a side without announcing their non-neutrality.
+- Vocabularies are all about relationality
+- Dictionaries - ammassification through stabilization.
+Reflect ideology of the creator without announcement.
+A prescriptive entity masquerading as a descriptive one.
+- Dictionary/vocabulary - maps onto the written/oral dyad.
+Vocabulary includes oral forms.
+- People project - common landscape.
+Marx $$\to$$ commodity, Williams $$\to$$ word.
+Both are analyzing the cell-forms of capitalism and the conflict and contradiction with each unit.
+- Hegemony - a process of establishing authority against conflict.
+The concept of a vocabulary-project - an anti-hegemony of sorts.
+- Is it a contradiction to ask for the definition of a keyword?
+- Does Williams himself engage in stabilization?
+- Possible definition of a keyword (MKeon) - a keyword is an anithetical structure expressing a contradiction.
+	- The thesis and the antithesis, synthesis.
+What is the thesis?
+What is anti- about a keyword?
+Multithesis?
+	- Expression or embodiment?
+	- Antistructure?
+What is the structure?
+Is there structure?